MMARINeDNA/metabarcoding_QAQC_pipeline/README.md

-# metabarcoding_QAQC_pipeline
+# MURI Metabarcoding Pipeline

 This pipeline performs metabarcoding analysis using Cutadapt and DADA2.
+For more information on usage and dependencies, visit the wiki: https://github.com/MMARINeDNA/metabarcoding_QAQC_pipeline.wiki.git

+# Getting Started:

 ## Step 1: Pull the Repository
 ---
 Before running this metabarcoding pipeline, it's important to make sure you have the most updated version of scripts and (more importantly) found ASV databases.
 To do this, pull the most recent version of the github repo:

 ```
-# run from the github repository
+# run from the cloned github repository
 git pull
 ```
 ## Step 2: Create File System/Update Files